phrazzld/jot/README.md

-# aside
+# jot
-Quick markdown-formatted notes from the command line
+Quick markdown-formatted notes from the command line, stored in AWS S3 buckets.